Traeger vs. Pit Boss: Best Pellet Grills & Smokers (2023)

 The next step up in the hierarchy is the Traeger Ironwood Series, the largest of which has 885 square inches of cooking space.
 Like the Pro Series, the Ironwood Series also has WiFire technology, TurboTemp technology, two porcelain-coated steel grill grates, and a temperature range up to 500 degrees, but there are some significant differences between the two series.

 The double wall adds a tad bit of weight.
 The Ironwood 885 weighs 170 lbs, compared to the Pro 780, which weighs 145 lbs.
 Of course, the Ironwood 885 also has a slightly larger hopper, with a capacity for 20 lbs or pellets.

 Here are a few other key differences you need to know about before making a purchase.
 The series features Super Smoke Mode (which maximizes wood-flavoring at the push of a button), and the pellet sensor system (which allows you to monitor remaining pellet levels from your phone), as well as a few other features.

 This series is designed to maximize flavoring while also enabling the easiest cooking experience possible.
 We actually recommend this grill for beginners, even above the Pro models, because the pellet sensor is a must-have feature and will set the beginner’s mind at ease.

 Traeger Timberline Series

 The largest of these Traeger pellet grills has a whopping 1300 square inches of cooking space, which is almost 50% larger than the largest Ironwood grill.
 Even with the larger size, it is still powerful enough for the cooking chamber's internal temperatures to reach as high as 500 degrees.

-The series has the best features of the Pro Series and Ironwood Series, including, WiFire technology, Super Smoke Mode, and the pellet sensor technology, but still has an impressive line-up of extra features to set it apart, starting with the insulation.
+This series has the best features of the Pro Series and Ironwood Series, including WiFire technology, Super Smoke Mode, and the pellet sensor technology, but still has an impressive line-up of extra features to set it apart, starting with the insulation.